"chess set", "chess sets", "chess pieces", "chess museum", "schaak"

 Specific on those sets is that there are some figural aspects.
 You always see small faces and mostly hair and hoods and so on the pieces.
 In spite of being somewhat figural, are these sets well suited to play with.
 Those sets came in shaker boxes as far as I know, but those boxes have been lost very often.
 I do not have a "Toy" set with its shaker box.

 Knowing this, then this list of sets starts with a set without the typical "Toy" characteristics, as no faces are drawn on the pieces.
 However, the whole set is just in line with the "Toy" sets.
-Since a post in march 2023 I did a closer look at the 4th set and now I'm not 100% convinced that the faces there are original.
+Since a post in march 2023 I did a closer look at the 4th set and now I'm not 100% convinced that the faces there are original, so I wonder if we can call it a "Toy" set.

 « of 5 »